38th (Welsh) Divisional Artillery: Recruitment

 On 6 August 1914, less than 48 hours after Britain's declaration of war, Parliament sanctioned an increase of 500,000 men for the Regular British Army, and the newly appointed Secretary of State for War, Earl Kitchener of Khartoum issued his famous call to arms: 'Your King and Country Need You', urging the first 100,000 volunteers to come forward.
 This group of six divisions with supporting arms became known as Kitchener's First New Army, or 'K1'.
 The flood of volunteers overwhelmed the ability of the army to absorb and organise them, and by the time the Fifth New Army (K5) was authorised, many of the units were being organised by local recruitment initiatives.
 One of the largest of these was the 'Welsh National Executive Committee' (WNEC) formed after a meeting held at Cardiff on 28 September under the chairmanship of David Lloyd George.
 The WNEC proposed to raise a complete Welsh Army Corps (WAC) of two divisions.
 This proposal was authorised by the WO on 10 October, and recruitment got under way.
 As well as the infantry 'Pals battalions' raised by these initiatives, the K5 divisions required supporting arms such as artillery and engineers.
 The first field artillery battery for the 1st Welsh Division was formed at Sophia Gardens at Cardiff towards the end of October.
 It was then sent with the other artillery recruits to the training camp at Porthcawl where they were divided into subsections.
 There were no uniforms before the WNEC procured clothing in the grey Welsh cloth known as Brethyn Llwyd which the men wore until sufficient khaki could be obtained.
-There was a complete lack of equipment with which to train, and gun drill had to be carried out with improvisations such as a pair of old horse-bus wheels fitted with a pole and hook to practise limbering-up.
+There was a complete lack of equipment with which to train, and gun drill had to be carried out with improvisations such as a pair of old horse-drawn omnibus wheels fitted with a pole and hook to practise limbering-up.
 1st Welsh Division was numbered as 43rd Division on 10 December 1914.